What is Customer Engineering?

 Reactive

-Since AI agents, you don’t get the typical FAQ-level questions anymore: everyone is asking their agents, long before asking you.
-The questions I get are most about bugs “something unexpected happened, my agent can’t fix it.
+Bug fixes are the most straightforward quadrant.
+Either the customer misconfigured their code or our code’s behavior is incorrect.
+Since AI agents arrived, you don’t get the typical FAQ-level questions anymore: everyone is asking their agents, long before asking you.
+The questions I get are about bugs — “something unexpected happened, my agent can’t fix it.
 Can you see something I can’t?”
 And a lot of conversations turn into back and forth Claude screenshots.
 It’s not about having AI automate replies.
 The next step is letting customer and company AI’s have supervised conversations to solve not only customer problems, but diagnose and solve product gaps.
-In doing so, customer support blurs the line between COGS and R&D. The line between customer and product code is blurrier than ever, as agents are the interface to both code bases and the two humans are only auditors on the communications and changes.

 For instance, when addressing issues, I no longer send just messages: I send code artifacts.
 AI enables “show don’t tell” at a support ticket level because writing sample apps or repro cases cost pennies instead of hours.